autonomylab-xyz/grass/README.md

     grass
 ```

-> For arm devices update the Dockerfile from alpine:3.19
-to arm64v8/alpine:3.19

 Please replace 8080 with the port you want to be able to access the status with, as well as GRASS_USER and GRASS_PASS